Franklin Elementary School educator awarded Golden Apple

 MANKATO, Minn.
-(KEYC) - Her special adoration for students, 30 years of teaching experience and incredible adaptability over this past year are just some of the reasons why Miss Johns of Franklin Elementary School is a well-deserving Golden Apple Award recipient.
+(KEYC) — Her special adoration for students, 30 years of teaching experience and incredible adaptability over this past year are just some of the reasons why Dianne Johns, of Franklin Elementary School, was nominated for the Golden Apple award.

 “She cares about us and wants to always have fun,” said Keegan Beckendorf, a student.

-Miss Johns has served as a gym teacher for 30 years, but during the pandemic, she has been reassigned to teach 5th grade homeroom.
+Johns has served as a gym teacher for 30 years, but during the pandemic, she has been reassigned to teach fifth-grade homeroom.

-Miss Johns stated, “Yes, it’s been overwhelming and challenging, but I actually really enjoyed this year so far and I’m sure the next three months will be as entertaining as the first.”
+“Yes, it’s been overwhelming and challenging, but I actually really enjoyed this year so far and I’m sure the next three months will be as entertaining as the first,” Johns stated.

-“We played bingo, and she’s found lots of ways so we can be distracted from our masks,” added Awilli Agada, another student of Miss Johns’.
+“We played bingo, and she’s found lots of ways so we can be distracted from our masks,” added Awilli Agada, another student of Johns.

 Her dedication to students is a shining example of her passion for teaching.

-Henry Stephenson, a new member of Miss Johns’ classroom, mentioned, “I think she’s a great teacher.”
+Henry Stephenson, a new member of Johns’ classroom, mentioned, “I think she’s a great teacher.”

 Copyright 2021 KEYC.
 All rights reserved.